A few cracks but no big GOP break with Trump on Biden’s win

 Bush's successor in the White House, Democrat Barack Obama, said Thursday that he was less troubled by Trump's expected behavior than “that other Republican officials who clearly know better are going along with this, are humoring him in this fashion.”

 “It is one more step in delegitimizing not just the incoming Biden administration, but democracy generally.
-And that’s a dangerous path,” Obama said in an excerpt from an interview for next Sunday's CBS “60 Minutes.”
+And that’s a dangerous path,” Obama said in an excerpt from an interview airing Sunday on CBS' “60 Minutes.”

 Biden, meanwhile, continues to shrug off Trump’s refusal to accept the election outcome.